bethgelab/siamese-mask-rcnn/README.md

 ### Get pretrained weights

-Get the pretrained weights from the release menu and save them to `/checkpoints`.
+Get the pretrained weights from the [releases menu](https://github.com/bethgelab/siamese-mask-rcnn/releases) and save them to `/checkpoints`.

 ## Training